shyamven/Elevator/README.txt

 flip-flops and the outputs), and obtained four switching expressions (two for the inputs, and two for the outputs).
 This entire process is seen in the "Minimzation.jpg" image.

 Following this, we used Verilog to implement the elevator design.
-The files we created are seen in the parent ZIP file.
 We coded the inputs and outputs in ISE and gave regard to the sequential nature of the elevator (elevator.v).
 We also called a D flip flop module in our main elevator.v module (dff.v) to obtain the next state used by the sequential circuit.
 The schematic of our circuit is shown by the top level image, "RTL Schematic Upper.JPG", and the lower level image "RTL Schematic Lower.JPG".